ugtrain/ugtrain/examples/README.md

 **Be careful with this!** It can easily corrupt the stack and crash the game.
 Example: Amount of credits in the game endless-sky.

-Static memory within a library (PIC) is configured with "lib <lib_name>".
+Static memory within a **library (PIC)** is configured with "lib <lib_name>".
 Ugtrain reads the memory maps and adds the load addresses of the found libraries in every cycle until all configured libraries are loaded.

+**Relative addresses** based on previous entry can be used.
+This is a major advantage when arrays have to be adapted.
+E.g. with a 32 bit integer weapons array, only the first address is absolute and the rest uses "prev+4". "prev+" and "prev-" are possible with decimal number or hex number (e.g. "prev+0x4").

 ### ValName [Region] AbsAddress p PtrMemName <"once" or "always">

-Ugtrain can follow a pointer in static memory to a single dynamic memory object as in the example "chromium-bsu64_pointer.conf".
+Ugtrain can **follow a pointer** in static memory to a single dynamic memory object as in the example "chromium-bsu64_pointer.conf".
 But this method is unpreferred as it is hard to adapt.
 It is the default method of Cheat Engine on Windows.
 Pointer following should rather be used from dynamic memory.
 So